 In circumstances where there have been significant changes to a module or a module is not offered in every year, special examinations/ assessments must be set for students re-sitting the module following failure in the final year.

 These examinations/assessments will take place either when the examinations/assessments for the changed module take place or when the examinations/assessments for the withdrawn module would have taken place.

-Students who have the right to choose to re-sit modules must submit online the Final Year Resit Request Form (see liverpool.ac.uk/ student-administration/exams/results/resits/) to the Student Administration Team liverpool. ac.uk/student-administration/ before the designated deadline.
+Students who have the right to choose to re-sit modules must return the Final Year Resit Request Form (see liverpool.ac.uk/ student-administration/exams/results/resits/) to the Student Administration Centre before the designated deadline.
 Failure to submit the form will mean that you would graduate with the award that has been recommended.

-Students who fail up to 30 credits in the final year but who still achieve an average which results in but who still achieve an average which results in a classified honours degree being awarded will not be allowed to re-sit modules to gain a higher classification.
+Students who fail up to 30 credits in the final year but who still achieve an average which results in a classified honours degree being awarded will not be allowed to re-sit modules to gain a higher classification